-The Community Psychology Learning Community was created to offer new transfer students majoring in Psychology who are interested in making a difference in society.
+The Community Psychology Learning Community was created for new transfer students majoring in Psychology who are interested in making a difference in society.
 It is designed to help transfer students:

-- develop the skills needed for graduate school or employment in a related field
+develop critical skills needed for graduate school or employment in a related field

-Students take 2-5 courses together during their first semester at UNCC, allowing them to get to know one another and benefit from the mutual support they provide.
+Students in the CPLC take 2-4 courses together during their first semester at UNCC, allowing them to get to know one another and benefit from the support they provide one another.

 To be members of the CPLC, students must enroll in two courses: